-We are subject to concentrations of credit risk principally from cash and cash equivalents and investment securities.
+We are subject to concentrations of credit risk, principally from cash and cash equivalents and investment securities.
 The majority of our cash is held by two financial institutions within the United States.
-Our cash balances held by these institutions may exceed federally insured limits.
+Our cash balances held by these institutions exceed federally insured limits.
 The associated risk of concentration for cash is mitigated by banking with credit-worthy institutions.
 The associated risk of concentration for cash equivalents and investments is mitigated by maintaining a diversified portfolio of highly rated instruments.

-No client accounted for greater than 10% of total revenue, net for the three months ended October 29, 2022, and October 30, 2021, respectively.
+No client accounted for greater than 10% of total revenue, net for the three and six months ended January 27, 2024 or January 28, 2023.